Newburgh–Beacon Ferry: Fares and schedule

-A one-way ferry trip currently costs $1.75 per person.
-It can be paid at Newburgh and during the AM Rush only at Beacon or on board.
-The MTA, as is its practice, not only sells train tickets at the ferry terminals but encourages riders to buy them there.
-For regular riders, a UniTicket package combining train and ferry fare for a month is available for $321.
-UniTicket purchasers are also covered by MTA's Guaranteed Ride Home program, whereby if the ferry is unable to operate they will be able to get a taxi to take them home or to their cars.
+A one-way ferry trip cost $1.75 per person.
+It could be paid at Newburgh and during the AM Rush only at Beacon or on board.
+The MTA, as is its practice, not only sold train tickets at the ferry terminals but encouraged riders to buy them there.
+For regular riders, a UniTicket package combining train and ferry fare for a month was available for $447.50.
+UniTicket purchasers were also covered by MTA's Guaranteed Ride Home program, whereby if the ferry is unable to operate they would be able to get a taxi to take them home or to their cars.

-Currently, on weekdays, there are six ferry crossings in the morning and eight in the afternoon.
+As of October 2024 there were seven ferry crossing during the AM peak hours and eight crossings during the PM peak.
+There were no crossings on weekends.